 In order to simplify a suitable assessment of exposure and risk to health and the environment as a result of biocidal product use, the European Commission has determined specific product types of biocidal products.
 The assessment can thus be made to suit the intended area of use for each biocidal product.
 According to the EU Biocidal Products Regulation, there are 22 specific product types of biocidal products.

 Today, most biocidal products need an authorisation in order to be placed on the market or to be used.
 Different rules apply, depending on which active substance(s) that are in the product and under which specific product type it falls.

 The active substances to be used in biocidal products are evaluated at an EU- level in a review programme.
+If a biocidal product contains an active substance which is not supported in the review program within the correct product type, the product is not allowed to be sold or used.
 Upon evaluation of an active substance, an EU-common decision is made about the approval or non-approval of that active substance for a specific product type.